-Former Lady Demon Abboud named league MVP - The Current Sauce
+Former Lady Demon named Israeli league MVP - The Current Sauce

 Reporter

-Northwestern State University alumni and former Northwestern State Lady Demon Shahd Abboud had been awarded the MVP of the Israelian Female Basketball Premier League in her third year.
+Northwestern State University alumni and former Northwestern State Lady Demon Shahd Abboud has been awarded the MVP of the Israeli Female Basketball Premier League in her third year.

 Abboud has been on a journey to develop her basketball career by making numerous stops to gain experience to help her achieve her goals of playing professional basketball.